Illinois v. Caballes: Prior case law

+Facts of the case

-On November 12, 1998, Illinois state trooper Daniel Gillette stopped Roy Caballes for speeding on Interstate 80, a freeway in LaSalle County.
-Gillette reported this stop to his precinct, asking the dispatcher to confirm Caballes's license plate and prior criminal record.
-Another trooper, Craig Graham of the State Drug Interdiction Team, overheard these transmissions and informed the dispatcher he would meet up with Gillette to conduct a canine sniff on Caballes's car, though Gillette did not ask for Graham's assistance.
-The dispatcher informed Gillette that Caballes had two prior convictions for distributing marijuana.
-Gillette noticed inconsistencies in Caballes's story, but had no reason to continue the investigation.
-As Gillette wrote a warning ticket for speeding, Graham arrived on the scene.
-Graham walked his drug-sniffing dog around Caballes's car, where the dog alerted at the trunk to the presence of illegal narcotics.
-Upon searching the trunk, officers found marijuana with a street value of $256,000.
-The whole episode lasted less than 10 minutes.
+On November 12, 1998, Illinois state trooper Daniel Gillette stopped Roy Caballes for speeding on Interstate 80 as it passed through LaSalle County.
+Gillette reported the stop by radio to his precinct's dispatcher as he approached Caballes's car.
+Another trooper, Craig Graham of the State Drug Interdiction Team, overheard the transmissions and informed the dispatcher he would meet up with Gillette to conduct a canine sniff on Caballes's car.
+Gillette brought Caballes into his squad car and asked for consent to search his vehicle, which Caballes refused.
+Gillette asked the dispatcher to confirm the validity of Caballes's license and check for active warrants.
+While waiting for the results, Gillette "engaged Caballes in conversation", asking him where he was going and why he was dressed up.
+Gillette noticed inconsistencies in Caballes's story and considered his nervousness "unusual", but had no reason to continue the investigation.

+Graham arrived on the scene as Gillette was writing a warning ticket for speeding.
+Graham walked his drug-sniffing dog around Caballes's car, where the dog alerted at the trunk to the presence of illegal narcotics in less than a minute.
+Upon searching the trunk, officers found marijuana with a street value of over $250,000.
+The entire incident lasted less than ten minutes.

+Lower court proceedings

 After unsuccessfully moving to suppress the marijuana evidence before trial, Caballes was convicted of narcotics trafficking and sentenced to 12 years in prison and a $256,136 fine.
 The trial judge denied Caballes' motion to suppress, reasoning that the officers had not unnecessarily prolonged the traffic stop, and the indication by the dog, of narcotics in the vehicle, gave them probable cause to search the trunk of Caballes' car.
 The Appellate Court of Illinois affirmed, but the Illinois Supreme Court reversed, holding that because the dog sniff was performed without reference to specific and articulable facts, it unjustifiably enlarged the scope of the stop into a drug investigation.
 The Supreme Court granted certiorari to the case in order to answer the question of whether the Fourth Amendment requires reasonable suspicion to justify using a drug-sniffing dog during a routine and otherwise legitimate traffic stop.